Ona·AI & AgentsAgentic orchestrationInfrastructure0-1

 Through this process, I generated hundreds of screens and was able to narrow down a few major directions that resonated most.
 Around this time, I began sharing the screens with other people within the company and some customers to gather feedback and additional insights.

-Exploration screens from the design process
+Exploration screens and rapid prototypes from the design process

 Ultimately, I focused in on node maps.
 This type of experience would allow users to see how the automation will work and fine tune it to their needs.
 Here they could choose when Ona can trigger an automation (scheduled, manual, webhook), when an Ona loop or non-deterministic solution is needed, when a script is needed, and at what point to either kill an automation or push a change for review.